merovex-press/benwilson.io-old/content/books/postal-marine/01-bellicose/index.md

 hook-1: Novice Postal Marine gets into a battle of wits with the AI embedded in his brain on the eve of the largest Postal Service battle in history.
 hook-2: Never fight a battle of wits with an AI embedded in your brain.
 That's what Postal Marine Bophendze must do to keep sane.
 hook: Could you win a battle of wits with the AI wired into your brain?
 That's just what Postal Marine Danel Bophendze must do to keep sane.
-summary: Danel Bophendze is a freshly minted Postal Marine.
-Seeking success during his faltering first deployment, he installs an AI with a mind of its own into his brain.
-Aristocratic Ambrose Litovio abandoned a promising career in the Navy to join the Postal Service.
-He must serve the first-ever Postal admiral as open war looms between the Service and the Navy.
-Bophendze and Litovio struggle to survive the epic Battle of Tanhusio Gate.
-But for Bophendze, the real fight is in his head.
+summary: Desperate to prove himself, the struggling Postal Marine Danel Bophendze makes a bold move and implants an unpredictable AI into his brain.
+Meanwhile, the dashing Ambrose Litovio leaves behind a promising Navy career to serve under an untested Postal admiral.
+As the Postal Service and Navy collide in the explosive Battle of Tanhusio Gate, Bophendze and Litovio fight for their lives.
+But little do they know, the real fight is all in Bophendze's head.

 date: 2021-04-12T06:57:43+05:00
 cta:
   kindle: "https://amzn.to/3kIQDaQ"
-price: "$1.99"
+price: "$2.99"
 series:
   - Stranded
 characters: